-Immunisation (example)
+Immunisation

-At [Insert nursery name] we expect that children are vaccinated in accordance with the government’s health policy and their age.
+At st Margaret’s preschool we expect that children are vaccinated in accordance with the government’s health policy and their age.
 We ask that parents inform us if their children are not vaccinated so that we can manage any risks to their own child or other children/staff/parents in the best way possible.
 The nursery manager must be aware of any children who are not vaccinated within the nursery in accordance with their age.

 We make all parents aware that some children in the nursery may not be vaccinated, due to their age, medical reasons or parental choice.
 Our nursery does not discriminate against children who have not received their immunisations and will not disclose individual details to other parents.
 However, we will share the risks of infection if children have not had immunisations and ask parents to sign a disclaimer.